Kylie Cosmetics: Collaborations and collections

-In April 2017, Jenner announced her collaboration with her half-sister, Kim Kardashian, called KKW X Kylie.
-Kylie Cosmetics partnered with Kim Kardashian soon after the KKW release.

-In May 2017, it was announced Koko X Kylie would be returning for a Part 2 of the half-sisters’ collaboration.

-In a month long pop-up event in November 2017, seven TopShop stores across the US sold Kylie Cosmetics products.
-In November 2018, Kylie Cosmetics began selling their products at Ulta.
-Many attribute the brand's success to Jenner's cosmetically altered lips.
+In April 2017, Jenner announced her collaboration with Kim Kardashian, called KKW X Kylie.
+In May, it was announced that Khloé Kardashian would be collaborating once again with the brand for a collection titled Koko.
+In a month long pop-up event in November of the same year, seven TopShop stores across the US sold Kylie Cosmetics products.
+In November 2018, Kylie Cosmetics products were made available for purchase at Ulta.

-In April 2018, Jenner announced her Kylie Cosmetics collaboration with her oldest half-sister, Kourtney Kardashian, called Kourt X Kylie.

-On May 9, 2018, Kylie and Kris Jenner announced their collaboration called the Kris Kollection via Kylie's personal Instagram.
+In April 2018, Jenner announced a collaboration with her half-sister Kourtney Kardashian, named Kourt X Kylie.
+On May 9, 2018, Kylie and Kris Jenner announced their collaboration called the Kris Kollection via Instagram.
 The Mini Lip Set in the Kris Kollection, which includes eight mini liquid lipsticks, is aptly named “Momager”, a title in which Kris Jenner has personally taken on, and attempted to trademark, in recent years.
 In addition to the "Momager" Lip Kit, the Kris Kollection includes lip glosses and a four pan pressed powder highlight/blush palette, which has created a lot of controversy online with both good and bad reviews.
-The collection was released just in time for Mother's Day.
+The collection was released just prior to Mother's Day.

-In 2019, Kylie announced her collaboration with Oliver Rousteing, the creative director for Balmain in the KylieXBalmain collection.
-Which launched on September 27 of that year.
+In 2019, Kylie announced her collaboration with Oliver Rousteing named Kylie X Balmain.
+It launched on September 27 of that year.
 In 2020, Kylie Cosmetics released a collaboration with The Grinch for Christmas.
 In October 2021, Kylie Cosmetics released a A Nightmare on Elm Street collaboration for Halloween.

-October 19, 2022, Kylie Cosmetics will release a collaboration with Batman called Batman x Kylie.
+On October 19, 2022, Kylie Cosmetics released a collaboration with Batman named Batman x Kylie.

 Non-collaborative collections

-In February 2018, Jenner released Kylie Cosmetics’ first non-collaborative collection: Weather.
+In February 2018, Jenner released Kylie Cosmetics’ first non-collaborative collection named Weather.
 Jenner explained the collection is an ode to her daughter, Stormi, who inspired the collection and was born earlier that month.